What is program management? Examples, skills & best practices

 In addition to visualizing and managing project interdependencies, the program manager can also help simplify and streamline resource allocation.
 Because they have insight into all of the projects within the program and how those projects interconnect, they can best see which project needs which resources—whether the required resource is an employee’s time, an increase in budget, or a new tool or software.

-Because the work is funded on the program level, the program manager and the SRO can work together to best identify which projects need which resources.
+Because the work is funded at the program level, the program manager and the SRO can work together to best identify which projects need which resources.
 If one project team is hitting their goals ahead of schedule, the program manager can redistribute project resources in order to make sure every project within the program hits its goals.

 4. Align on risks and opportunities

-For example, one element of project risk management is resource allocation, and making sure every project team is balanced and well staffed.
-On a program level, you can allocate and redistribute resources as needed, in order to reduce the risk that a project is understaffed, over budget, or off track.
+For example, one element of project risk management is resource allocation and making sure every project team is balanced and well staffed.
+On a program level, you can allocate and redistribute resources as needed in order to reduce the risk that a project is understaffed, over budget, or off track.

 On the other hand, because the program manager is keyed into how the program will impact and contribute to strategic business goals, they can identify new opportunities like extending a project’s end date or modifying the project plan to hit an additional deliverable.